If you want Telstra's coverage without the cost, there are great ways to save with an MVNO on the Telstra network.

 You can save some serious money by using a Telstra MVNO, but it's not a direct 1:1 comparison to Telstra's range of services.
 At a technical level, Telstra doesn't offer full access to its "4GX" network to its MVNO partners.
-Instead, they sell access to "parts of Telstra's 4G and 3G network".
+Instead, it sells access to "parts of Telstra's 4G and 3G network".
 What that means in practical terms is that you're only accessing 4G speeds at best, with a top ceiling of 200Mbps presuming your handset is compatible with that speed.
 The practical upshot for most users is that you shouldn't worry too much about these speeds unless you have very particular needs.

 The other small catch is that the wholesale network that Telstra sells to MVNOs uses a marginally smaller coverage map than the full Telstra 4GX network.
-This is most apparent at the very far reaches of the network in more remote regional areas.
+This is most apparent at the very far reaches of the network in more-remote regional areas.
 If you're in a regional centre or the suburbs of any Australian city the majority of the time, you should be just fine with the smaller footprint.

-Current Telstra Network Providers
+Current Telstra network providers

 Click on the logos for full plan details.

-Best Telstra MVNO plans with at least 3GB of data
+Best Telstra MVNO plans

 The reality is that there's no one "best" plan for everybody because we all use our phones in different ways and different situations.
 For Telstra MVNOs, the sweet spot for getting the most out of that coverage with the minimum of pain in your wallet is arguably in plans with moderate data usage.